Gas gangrene: Prognosis

-Gas gangrene left untreated is a potentially fatal infection.
+With the best of care—including early recognition, surgical care, antibiotic treatment, and hyperbaric oxygen therapy—the mortality rate is 20-30% and can be as low as 5-10%.
+Gas gangrene left untreated however, has a 100% fatality rate.
 Early diagnosis of the type of infection and species causing the infection will improve prognosis tremendously.
 Preventive measures are employed universally through medical facilities to stymie bacterial infections in patients.
 Reducing the susceptibility of infection will promote a better prognosis by practicing good hygiene and preventing the contraction of diseases which produce hypoxia or an immunocompromised state.

 Following resolution of myonecrosis, patients will often require further care following the deleterious effects caused by the infection.
 Skin grafts are often required following removal of necrotic tissues.
 Former patients will still require hyperbaric oxygen therapy to prevent a recurring infection.

 Epidemiology

 Clostridium species are found in abundance in soil, especially soil used for animal husbandry.
 In medical facilities, it thrives when unhygienic circumstances prevail.
 In the United States, the incidence of myonecrosis is only about 1,000 cases per year.

 During World War I and World War II, Clostridial myonecrosis was found in 5% of wounds, but with improvement in wound care, antisepsis and the use of antibiotics, the incidence had fallen to 0.1% of war-related wound infections by the Vietnam War.

-With the best of care—including early recognition, surgical care, antibiotic treatment, and hyperbaric oxygen therapy—the mortality rate is 20-30% and can be as low as 5-10%.
-If untreated, the disease has a 100% fatality rate.
+Gas gangrene reappeared during Russo-Ukraine War.